 Stir the almonds and green beans occasionally while the trout is cooking, and monitor their progress to make sure they are not overcooking.
 The trout cooks the quickest, so it will most likely be done first.

 Cook until the almonds are a rich golden brown (it might take 5 to 10 minutes); the butter will have browned and foamed.
 Stir in the lemon juice and parsley (reserve a small amount of parsley for the final garnish); the sauce may bubble up from the moisture in the lemon juice but the bubbling will subside quickly.
-Carefully taste the sauce (be careful it is hot), and add more lemon juice or salt if necessary (the sauce should have a bright acidic tang but it should be slight so that the lemon doesn’t overwhelm the sauce).
+Carefully taste the sauce (be careful it is hot), and add more lemon juice or salt if necessary; the sauce should have a barely noticeable bright acidic tang but it shouldn’t overwhelm the sauce.
 If the almonds finish first, keep the sauce warm but don’t burn the almonds while the other components finish cooking.

 Spoon the almonds and brown butter over the green beans and trout and around the edges of the serving plate(s).
 Garnish with the reserved minced parsley.
 Serve immediately.